jstoiko/laurakliger.com/content/homepage/faq.md

 {{< /details >}}

 {{< details "How much does it cost?" >}}
-- $200/ hour for initial intake meeting , observation session, analysis and behavior plan development.
+- $200 /hour for initial intake meeting , observation session, analysis and behavior plan development.
-- $250/week includes: weekly session, review of behavior plan, on-demand support.
+- $250 /week includes: weekly session, review of behavior plan, on-demand support.
 {{< /details >}}

 {{< details "Can you bill my insurance directly?" >}}